MeteoSwiss/inca-examples/README.md

 Tutorials for working with MeteoSwiss [INCA](https://www.meteoswiss.admin.ch/weather/warning-and-forecasting-systems/nowcasting.html) data.

-The jupyter notebooks can be directly open on Google Colab for interactive use, while a static version is available in our [documentation page](https://inca-examples.readthedocs.io).
+The jupyter notebooks can be directly open on Google Colab for interactive use.

 ## Jupyter notebooks